almedin96/navigator-playwright/README.md

 ##### For Windows users:

-- set ENV_NAME=navigator
+- set ENV_NAME=navigator (set ENV_NAME=navigator&& yarn test:regression)

 ## How to run tests

 There are three scripts and these scripts can be found inside package.json file.

-- ENV_NAME="navigator" yarn test:regression - this command will run all tests specs in headed mode
+- yarn test:regression - this command will run all tests specs in headed mode (ENV_NAME="navigator" yarn test:regression without setted env variable)
-- ENV_NAME="navigator" yarn test:smoke - this command will run all tests specs, but only tests with tag "@smoke"
+- yarn test:smoke - this command will run all tests specs, but only tests with tag "@smoke" (ENV_NAME="navigator" yarn test:smoke without setted env variable)
 - ENV_NAME="navigator" yarn test:regression-pipeline - this command will run tests in headless mode (command used for pipeline in playwright.yml file)